APiTJLillo/GhAIdra/README.md

 2. Click "Configure LLM" button
 3. Add and configure your providers:

-   For both providers:
+   For Azure OpenAI and Anthropic providers:
    - Endpoint URL format: `https://{resource-name}.openai.azure.com/openai/deployments/{deployment-name}`
      - Example: `https://your-resource.openai.azure.com/openai/deployments/gpt-4o`
      - Do NOT include `/chat/completions` or `?api-version=` parameters
-   - API Key: Your Azure OpenAI API key (header should be "api-key")
+   - API Key: Your Azure OpenAI or Anthropic API key (header should be "api-key")
    - Configure model names and other settings in the dialog

 ## Usage